U.S. Supreme Court rules against Washington ‘faithless electors,’ says states can require electors to back vote winners

 And because all Washington’s electors had signed a pledge to support the candidate that got the most votes, Chiafalo, John and Guerra were fined, under state law, $1,000.

 For three and a half years, they fought that fine through the court system, all the way to the Supreme Court.
 At stake was much more than a $1,000 fine.
-Rather, it’s a question that had never been definitively answered in the more than 230 years since the Electoral College was created: Can presidential electors vote for whomever they want, or can states ensure they follow voters’ will?
+Rather, it was a question that had never been definitively answered in the more than 230 years since the Electoral College was created: Can presidential electors vote for whomever they want, or can states ensure they follow voters’ will?

-The case case had the potential to throw the 2020 presidential election into unprecedented chaos.
+The case had the potential to throw the 2020 presidential election into unprecedented chaos.
 In a close election, just a couple of electors going rogue and switching their votes has the potential to flip the election, despite the tens of millions of ballots cast by regular voters.

 But the court on Monday found that the U.S. Constitution gives states “far-reaching authority” over electors, making such a scenario now all but unthinkable.